close

 Conservation work

-TAG does not undertake any conservation action itself except in very exceptional circumstances, but it does actively lobby to protect heritage under threat.
+TAG did not undertake any conservation action itself except in very exceptional circumstances, but it did actively lobby to protect heritage under threat.

 It helped raise funding to renew the old railway gates at Thorneyburn Crossing, a project with the NNPA.